kubecd/kubecd/README.md

 ### Running From Source

-This project requires `pipenv`, Python 3.5 and Docker.
-You must install `pipenv` yourself before installing project dependencies.
-See [pipenv install docs](https://docs.pipenv.org/install/) for details.
+This project requires Python 3.5 and Docker.

 Then you need to generated Thrift source and install a shim that runs directly from your checked out source: